Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 clarification (clarification) of the problem faced by the client;

-informing the client about the essence of the problem that he has, about the real degree of its severity (problem informing the client);
+informing the client about the essence of the problem he has encountered, about the real degree of its seriousness (problematic client information);

-study by a psychologist-consultant of the personality of the client in order to find out whether the client can independently cope with the problem that has arisen for him;
+a psychologist-consultant studying the client’s personality in order to find out whether the client can independently cope with the problem that has arisen;

-providing ongoing assistance to the client in the form of additional practical advice offered at a time when he has already begun to solve his problem;
+providing ongoing assistance to the client in the form of additional practical advice, offered at a time when he had already begun to solve his problem;

 teaching the client how best to prevent the occurrence of similar problems in the future (the task of psychoprophylaxis);

-the transfer by the consultant psychologist to the client of elementary, vital psychological knowledge and skills, the development and correct use of which is possible by the client himself without special psychological training (psychological and educational informing the client).
+transmission by a psychologist-consultant to the client of basic, vital psychological knowledge and skills, the development and correct use of which is possible by the client himself without special psychological training (psychological and educational informing of the client).

 List of used literature